 The SEM opened a test centre in Zurich to test new asylum procedures.
-Asylum seekers are randomly attributed to the test procedures after lodging an asylum application in one of the regular reception and processing centres.
-Current reception capacity amounts to 300 beds (with an additional 30 beds in reserve).
-From 20 July 2015 until October 2015 (possibility of prolongation), an additional 48 persons can be accommodated in a civil protection facility in Zurich.
+Asylum seekers are randomly attributed to the test procedures after lodging an asylum application in one of the regular reception and processing centres.332 Current reception capacity amounts to 300 beds.
+At the beginning of 2017, an additional federal reception centre will be opened in Embrach, Canton of Zurich, with a capacity of 120 places.
+This centre will also be run in the context of the test procedure, and will have the function of a so-called "departure centre", housing rejected asylum seekers until they leave Switzerland.333